basecamp/policies/security/response/index.md

 ---
 title: 'Basecamp Security Response'
 description: 'Have you discovered a web security flaw that might impact Basecamp?
-Here's how you can report it.'
+Here’s how you can report it.'
 ---

 # Basecamp security response